NREL/WaterTAP3/watertap3/docs/source/unit_models/ammonia_addition.rst

         C_{amm} = 6699.1 S ^ {0.4219}
 |
 This cost is then multiplied by the number of units and the EIF factor for the final FCI for the chemical addition.
-These parameters were determined by fitting data from FIGURE 5.5.11 - AQUA AMMONIA FEED 29% SOLUTION in McGivney & Kawamura (2008).
+These parameters were determined by fitting data from Figure 5.5.11 in McGivney & Kawamura (2008).

 Electricity Intensity
 ------------------------